pine64/website/content/devices/pinecube.md

   - "/devices/images/pinecube.jpg"
 ---

 ## Who is Looking at You?
-The CUBE is an Open Source IP Cam Under Your Control
+The PineCube is an Open Source IP Cam Under Your Control

-The CUBE is a small, low-powered, open source IP camera.
-Whether you’re a parent looking for a FOSS baby-camera, a privacy oriented shop keeper, home owner looking for a security camera, or perhaps a tinkerer needing a camera for your drone – the CUBE can be the device for you.
+The **PineCube** is a small, low-powered, open source IP camera.
+Whether you’re a parent looking for a FOSS baby-camera, a privacy oriented shop keeper, home owner looking for a security camera, or perhaps a tinkerer needing a camera for your drone – the PineCube can be the device for you.
 Featuring an 5MPx Omnivision sensor and IR LEDs for night vision, as well as Power Over Ethernet, and a microphone, the use-cases for this little camera are limitless.

-Being a FOSS device means that the CUBE remains under your, and only your, control at all times.
+Being a FOSS device means that the PineCube remains under your, and only your, control at all times.
 This is a rather important factor for a device that has a camera and a microphone installed, wouldn’t you say?

 ## Features and Specifications